Blog

 Lake County, Minnesota is in USDA Hardiness Zone 4a.
 The average last spring frost is June 1 and first fall frost is September 12.

-Lake County County sits in USDA Zone 4a.
+Lake County sits in USDA Zone 4a.
 Comfrey grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Comfrey grow in Lake County County's climate?
+Can Comfrey grow in Lake County's climate?

 🌱